We wrote this Policy to help you understand:

 How to limit information sharing when making a donation

-To make your donation to our Top Charities anonymous, select the “Please make my gift anonymous” checkbox at the bottom of our Top Charity donation form.
-This will protect all Personal Information about you from being shared with the charity or charities to which you have restricted your donation, and will result in ACE only notifying them of the amount you donated.
+To make your donation to our Top Charities anonymous, select the “Donate anonymously” checkbox at the bottom of our Top Charity donation form.
+This will protect all Personal Information about you from being shared with the charity or charities to which you have restricted your donation, and will result in ACE only notifying them of the amount that was donated.

-To make your donation to ACE or ACE’s Recommended Charity Fund anonymous, you may contact us to request that your record be modified to an anonymous record in our CRM database.
+To make your donation to ACE or an ACE-managed fund anonymous, you may contact us to request that your record be modified to an anonymous record in our CRM database.
 Certain individuals at ACE may still be able to view your Personal Information, but your account will be anonymous.

-To make your donation to ACE or ACE’s Recommended Charity Fund completely anonymous and unidentifiable to us, we recommend making your donation through a third party, such as a donor-advised fund, Facebook, or an ACE partner charity.
+To make your donation to ACE or an ACE-managed fund completely anonymous and unidentifiable to us, we recommend making your donation through a third party, such as a donor-advised fund, Facebook, or an ACE partner charity.
 However, keep in mind that a third-party donation processor will need to know your information to process your donation, and we are not responsible for their privacy and security policies, as we have no control over them.
 Jump to: Information you choose to provide to a third party with permission to share with us.

 Confidentiality and disclosures